safetyAI/ChatSafetyAI/README.md

 - [ ] advanced voice mode
 - [ ] image generation

+### 05-14-2026
+- All regulation jurisdictions are now accepted and handled via default web search.
+For jurisdictions that have an entry in the curated list, the web search is optimized (steered, domain-constrained)

 ### 05-06-2026
 - Improved annotation process and switched to Gemini 3